bel006/SQL-for-Data-Science/README.md

 # SQL-for-Data-Science
-IBM's SQL for Data Science Course on edX.org
+A collectionn of my lab exercise solutions for IBM's SQL for Data Science Course on edX.org